orstavik/JoiEvents/docs/1c_event_propagation/7_WhatIs_Bubbles.md

 > Non-bubbling = capture + target phase!!

 Non-bubbling events operate exactly like normal, bubbling events that has an event listener on its innermost target element that either calls `.stopPropagation()` or sets `cancelBubbles = true`.

-Att!!
-As the demo below will show, `cancelBubbles` is not *only* a legacy means to convert a bubbling event into a non-bubbling event.
-In *addition* to stopping normal bubbling, `cancelBubbles = true` will also prevent event listeners added with the `capture = false` option from being triggered *during the `AT_TARGET` phase*.

 ## Demo: native behavior